SEAT Ibiza hatchback review

 - Some extras should be standard

-British buyers go for superminis in their thousands, and for good reasons.
-For a modest monthly outlay, there’s a whole range of spacious, five-door models that are fun to drive around town and on country lanes, without coming undone on motorway slogs.
+British buyers go for superminis in their thousands and it's easy to understand why.
+For very reasonable monthly payments, there’s a range of practical five-door models that are fun to drive around town and on country lanes but perfectly competent as motorway cars too.
 As far as fuss-free motoring goes, they’re hard to beat.

-This hasn’t come at the cost of style – in fact, the Ibiza now looks a lot more planted, thanks mostly to its 9cm wider bodywork.
-This has helped offset the fact it’s 2cm taller, too, and there’s a strong resemblance between this car and the SEAT Leon – which is no bad thing.
-Sharp creases and small touches like door-mounted side mirrors all add up to a very modern and attractive car that should strike a chord with its intended audience.
+This hasn’t come at the cost of style – in fact, the Ibiza now looks a lot more planted, thanks mostly to its slightly wider bodywork.
+This has helped offset the fact that it's also 2cm taller, and there’s a strong resemblance between this car and the SEAT Leon – no bad thing.
+Sharp creases and small touches like door-mounted side mirrors all add up to a very modern and attractive car.

 Because designers have been able to create extra space without sacrificing looks, the three-door Ibiza SC and ST estate haven't been replaced.

 Delve into the driving experience and you may wonder if you need a bigger car.
 Even the small-sounding 1.0-litre petrol is more than willing when a turbocharger is fitted in the TSI versions.
-The suspension is supple enough to deal with poor road surfaces, but firm enough to keep the Ibiza level through corners.
-The steering is a little lacking in tactile feedback, but the Ibiza feels so secure and refined on the move, it’s very easy to forget you’re driving a supermini at all.
+The suspension is supple enough to deal with poor road surfaces but firm enough to keep the Ibiza level through corners.
+The steering is a little lacking in feedback but the Ibiza feels so secure and refined on the move, that it’s very easy to forget you’re driving a supermini at all.

 The story is similar inside, where there’s an appreciable air of maturity.
 It’s far from revolutionary but the arrival of SEAT’s Digital Cockpit instrument panel adds to the Ibiza’s contemporary feel - it's available in FR Sport and Xcellence Lux trims and as an option for other models.
 Build quality and ergonomics are spot on, while equipment levels look decent – though an alarm is extra on lower-spec cars.

-One area where there’s no room for criticism is interior space.
+One area in which there are no grounds for criticism is interior space.
 SEAT has made the most of the Ibiza’s enlarged mechanical underpinnings, making a small car that’s big inside.
 The rear seats will accommodate two adults or three children with ease, while the 355-litre boot is only 25 litres shy of the space available in the back of the Volkswagen Golf and SEAT Leon, cars in the segment above the Ibiza.

 SEAT offers the Ibiza with a wide range of petrol engines.
-Entry-level cars get a 79bhp 1.0-litre ‘MPI’ engine, but the majority of buyers choose a three-cylinder TSI 1.0-litre turbo-petrol.
+Entry-level cars get a 79bhp 1.0-litre ‘MPI’ engine but the majority of buyers choose a three-cylinder TSI 1.0-litre turbo-petrol.
 This is such a competent and willing engine that it even found its way into the latest Volkswagen Golf, and in the smaller Ibiza it appeals even more.
-You can have it with 94 or 108bhp, and the latter one is now the most powerful option after the 148bhp 1.5-litre petrol engine was discontinued.
-Even the entry-level 1.0-litre ‘MPI’ petrol feels quicker than its lethargic 0-62mph figure of 14.7 seconds suggests; it’s free-revving in town and takes motorway driving in its stride.
+You can have it with 94 or 108bhp, and the latter is now the most powerful option after the 148bhp 1.5-litre petrol engine was discontinued.
+Even the entry-level 1.0-litre ‘MPI’ petrol feels quicker than its lethargic 0-62mph figure of 14.7 seconds suggests; it’s free-revving in town and is fine on the motorway.

 The 1.0-litre turbo petrol officially returns up to 54.3mpg or 52.3mpg in the higher power outputs, with the 79bhp just as efficient as the 108bhp option.
 A DSG automatic gearbox is also available with the 108bhp 1.0-litre petrol engine.